Clastify logo

 Image

-To work out the order for one reactant, you need rate data collected while changing that reactant’s concentration and keeping the other reactant concentrations and the temperature constant.
+To work out the order for a particular reactant, use rate data where that reactant’s concentration changes while the concentrations of the other reactants and the temperature are kept constant.
 Alternatively, use concentration–time data for that reactant and test it against the zero-, first- and second-order linear forms.

 What the rate constant tells you

-The rate constant, k, belongs to a particular reaction at a stated temperature.
-Changing concentrations doesn’t change it, but changing the temperature does, and a catalyst can change k by providing a different pathway.
+The rate constant, kk, belongs to a particular reaction at a stated temperature.
+Changing concentrations won’t change it.
+Changing the temperature will, and so will a catalyst if it changes the reaction pathway.

 How overall reaction order determines the units of the rate constant k.